joosep/d3-cloud/README.md

 That will create service at localhost:8000/cloud.html.
 It's possible to add some other port when starting server: "python server.py 8080".

-New data is added as copy rightly formatted csv (see application help page) into files folder and removed as removing csv from files folder.
-After changing files, service restart is needed.
+New data withrightly formatted csv/tsv (see application help page) is added when data is  placed into files folder and data is removed when csv/tsv file is removed from files folder.
+With adding or removing files from files folder, service updates automatically it's content.

+## Needed tools for running application:
+python 2.7
+python watchdog library